 In many ways, an acclaimed restaurant that opened in 1997 may seem like old news, but Chef/owner Paul Kahan continues to enliven this Chicago original with fresh talent and new flavor.
 The space is small but packed, right down to the last lunchtime bar stool.
-Everything feels glossy and white, accented with high-back leather banquettes and orange place mats at the bar that pop with color.
+Everything feels glossy and white, accented with high-back leather banquettes and orange place mats that pop with color at the bar.
 Service is sharp, busy, and handling it all very well.
 Meals may begin with a symphony of flavors in what appears to be a breakfast sausage patty.
 However, this golden-brown rabbit sausage is coarsely ground and intensely savory, fragrant with sage and pepper, set over gnocchi dressed in creamed parsley root topped with a bit of “bread and butter” pickled fennel.
 Slightly crisped grilled monkfish has an almost Californian sensibility, with puntarelle, shaved persimmon, sunchoke, and a dollop of green basil foam.
-Inspired by the yeasty baked doughnuts of the Czech Republic, Blackbird’s version of kolache is light, sweet, and filled with what tastes like a perfect bit of cheesecake.
+Inspired by the yeasty baked doughnuts of the Czech Republic, Blackbird’s version of kolache is light, sweet, and filled with what tastes like a perfect slice of cheesecake.
 Dinner may be served as a ten-course tasting menu that shows just what this capable kitchen can do.
 Lunch is an astounding bargain.

-MICHELIN guide inspectors
+- MICHELIN guide inspectors

 One MICHELIN Star : High quality cooking, worth a stop!